 Election Security Measures

-Mason County Elections follows all the security procedures prescribed in Washington State law and suggested by the Secretary of State to ensure that ballots and election tabulation equipment are kept safe and tamper-proof.
-In addition, Mason County is a member of the Elections Infrastructure Information Sharing and Analysis Center, so that we have up to date information about all cyber and other threats to our election systems.
+Mason County Elections follows all the security procedures prescribed in Washington State law to ensure that ballots and election tabulation equipment are kept secure.
+In addition, the Mason County Information Technology team works hard to keep up to date on information about threats to our election systems.

 All elections staff and temporary election workers are trained in these procedures and they each take sworn oaths to follow them.
-For example, during an election period, there are always two people present when ballots are unsealed and being processed and ballot drop boxes and storage areas are sealed with numbered seals that we track to ensure chain of custody.
+Ballot “chain of custody” is of utmost importance, and remains intact from the time ballots are removed from ballot drop boxes or are retrieved from the Shelton Post Office.
+There are always two trained/qualified people present when ballots are unsealed and being processed, otherwise ballots are physically secured.
+Ballot drop boxes and storage areas are sealed with numbered seals and document chain of custody.

-In addition to security procedures, our office has installed video cameras in our ballot processing room.
-During an election, the public can watch a 24/7 live-stream of this area, including the vault in which ballots are sealed.
+In addition to physical security measures and chain of custody procedures, our office has video cameras in our ballot processing room and the ballot storage room.
+Video streaming from these cameras is available for public viewing 24/7 during an election.
 Links to the ballot processing room live-stream are located on the current election page or observer page.

 Voter Registration Lists